 · Never do anything that would allow a discarnate human being to possess one’s body.

-· Learn to follow one’s heart instead of astrology, runes, pendulums, Ouija boards, “Tarot,” or other forms of “prophetic” cards.
+· Learn to follow one’s heart and common sense instead of astrology, runes, pendulums, Ouija boards, “Tarot,” or other forms of “prophetic” cards.

 · Do not give your power away to palm readers, tarot readers, numerologists, crystal-ball gazers, psychics, aura readers, and trance mediums.

 · Never do anything that interferes with the freewill of another.